Call4Cloud | MMP-C | Autopilot | Device Preparation

 When looking at the IdentityCRL registry key with the tokens in it, the DeviceId really looks familiar.
 It is exactly the same ID you will find in the Token registry key!

 When reinstalling the same device with the same build, the DeviceId above also changes.
-I am wondering why this DeviceID changes each time the device gets reinstalled but I guess that’s stuff for another blog in the future.
+I wonder why this DeviceID changes each time the device is reinstalled, but I guess that’s stuff for another blog.

 It’s good to know that MSATickets can also be used to authenticate the device to other Microsoft endpoints.
-A good example would be when Autopilot kicks off and your device is going to be Azure Ad Joined.
-In the request, we will notice that instead of the X-Device-Token, the MSA-DDID is mentioned
+A good example would be when Autopilot kicks off, and your device will be Azure Ad Joined.
+In the request, we will notice that instead of the X-Device-Token, the MSA-DDID is mentioned.

 Guess what happens when we convert this specific MSA-DDID from Base64